FormIt3D/autodesk-formit-360-windows-help-old/formit-introduction/FAQ.md

 %accordion% What kind of 3D formats can FormIt import? %accordion%

-- Windows:  AXM, OBJ, DWG, STL, SAT, SKP
+* Windows:  AXM, OBJ, DWG, STL, SAT, SKP
-- Web: OBJ, STL
+* Web: OBJ, STL
-- iOS: OBJ, STL, SAT
+* iOS: OBJ, STL, SAT

 %/accordion%

 %accordion% What kind of formats can FormIt export? %accordion%

-- Windows: FBX, OBJ, SAT, STL, DAE, DXF
+* Windows: FBX, OBJ, SAT, STL, DAE, DXF
-- Web: OBJ, SAT, STL
+* Web: OBJ, SAT, STL
-- iOS: OBJ
+* iOS: OBJ

 %/accordion%

 %accordion% How does FormIt work with Dynamo? %accordion%

-Dynamo Studio, the standalone version that runs separately from Revit, can publish scripts to https://dynamo.autodesk.com.
-These scripts can be run (but not edited) inside FormIt.
+Dynamo Studio, the standalone version that runs separately from Revit, can publish scripts to [https://dynamo.autodesk.com](https://dynamo.autodesk.com).
+These scripts can be run \(but not edited\) inside FormIt.
 See this [tutorial](https://windows.help.formit.autodesk.com/Building-the-Farnsworth-House/Computation-Groups-with-Dynamo.html) page for more detail.

 %/accordion%

 %accordion% How is FormIt similar to SketchUp? %accordion%

-- Better interop with Revit
+* Better interop with Revit
-- Dynamo integration
+* Dynamo integration
-- Native Solar Analysis and Energy Analysis powered by Autodesk Insight
+* Native Solar Analysis and Energy Analysis powered by Autodesk Insight
-- A more robust solid modeling system
+* A more robust solid modeling system
-- Native advanced modeling tools, like Sweep, Cover, Loft, Offset/Shell Solid, and 3D Blend/Fillet
+* Native advanced modeling tools, like Sweep, Cover, Loft, Offset/Shell Solid, and 3D Blend/Fillet
-- Diagnostic tools, like Display Watertight issues, Display Back Faces, and Flatten.
+* Diagnostic tools, like Display Watertight issues, Display Back Faces, and Flatten.
-- Export pieces of the model based on what is selected and/or visible
+* Export pieces of the model based on what is selected and/or visible
-- Native STL export
+* Native STL export for 3D printing

 %/accordion%

 %accordion% Can I use my SketchUp keyboard shortcuts? %accordion%

 Yes!
 FormIt for Windows has a completely editable keyboard map.
-Many common SketchUp shortcuts are already there by default, but you can edit them in the Edit > Preferences menu.
+Many common SketchUp shortcuts are already there by default, but you can edit them in the Edit &gt; Preferences menu.

-%/accordion>
+%/accordion&gt;

 %accordion% Can I use my DWG files? %accordion%

 Yes!
-FormIt imports DWG files.
+FormIt imports 2D and 3D DWG files.

-%/accordion>
+%/accordion&gt;

 ## Common support questions

 %accordion% How do I get support? %accordion%

 As with most Autodesk products, it is best to start with your reseller.
 Another great place to find common questions and solution is our [FormIt Forum](https://forums.autodesk.com/t5/formit-forum/bd-p/142).
 Did not find an answer by searching?
 Post your question and our team is there every day answering questions.

-%/accordion>
+%/accordion&gt;

 %accordion% What do I do if I cannot log in? %accordion%

-This [Forum Post](https://forums.autodesk.com/t5/formit-forum/having-trouble-logging-into-formit-for-windows-try-these-steps/td-p/7179572) covers common login issues
+* This [Forum Post](https://forums.autodesk.com/t5/formit-forum/having-trouble-logging-into-formit-for-windows-try-these-steps/td-p/7179572) covers common login issues

-If you have PC with switchable graphics processor (GPU) it is important to ensure that FormIt always uses the higher performance GPU.
-Here are instructions for [AMD](https://community.amd.com/docs/DOC-1581#jive_content_id_Assigning_Applications_to_GPUs) and [NVIDIA](http://nvidia.custhelp.com/app/answers/detail/a_id/2615/kw/manage%203d%20settings/related/1)
+* If you have PC with switchable graphics processor \(GPU\) it is important to ensure that FormIt always uses the higher performance GPU.
+Here are instructions for [AMD](https://community.amd.com/docs/DOC-1581#jive_content_id_Assigning_Applications_to_GPUs) and [NVIDIA](http://nvidia.custhelp.com/app/answers/detail/a_id/2615/kw/manage 3d settings/related/1)

-%/accordion>
+%/accordion&gt;

 %accordion% What do I do if the Insight Energy Analysis seems to fail? %accordion%

 If the Insight Energy Analysis reports and error or fails to return any results, here are a few things to try

-- If you are working on a local version of the file, try to save the file to A360 Drive first, and then try again to Generate Insight
+* If you are working on a local version of the file, try to save the file to A360 Drive first, and then try again to Generate Insight
-- If your file is already saved to A360 Drive.
+* If your file is already saved to A360 Drive.
 Try to re-save with a different file name and then try again to Generate Insight
-- If you are working on the Windows client, try opening the file with Web cient and try again to Generate Insight.
+* If you are working on the Windows client, try opening the file with Web cient and try again to Generate Insight.
 The Web client provides better progress feedback about

-%/accordion>
+%/accordion&gt;